 The Aboriginal and Torres Strait Islander population has an age structure that is significantly younger than that of other Australians.
-For example, in the Northern Territory, people aged under 15 constitute about 31% of the Indigenous population, whereas this age group represents about 19% of the non-Indigenous population.
-Conversely, people aged 65 and over comprise less than 4% of the Indigenous population in the Northern Territory, but about 8% of the non-Indigenous population (Figure 2).
+For example, in Victoria, Aboriginal and Torres Strait Islander people aged under 15 constitute 34% of the Indigenous population, whereas this age group represents 18% of the non-Indigenous population.
+Conversely, people aged 65 and over comprise only 4% of the Indigenous population in Victoria, compared with 15% of the non-Indigenous population (Figure 2).

-In the Northern Territory, the vast majority of Aboriginal and Torres Strait Islander people live in Remote (21.4%) and Very remote areas (58.3%).
-Around one-fifth live in the Outer regional areas (20.3%).
-In comparison, the majority of non-Indigenous Australians live in Outer regional areas (71%) and Remote areas (21%).
-Nationally, over three-quarters of the total Indigenous population in Australia live in Major cities (35%), Inner regional (22%) and Outer regional (22%) areas, with about one-fifth residing in Remote (8%) and Very remote areas (14%) (Table 2 NT).
+In Victoria, more than four-fifths of Aboriginal and Torres Strait Islander people lived in Major cities (49.9%) and Inner regional (35.1%) areas.
+Only 15.0% lived in Outer regional and Remote areas.
+In comparison, about three-quarters of the total Indigenous population in Australia lived in Major cities (34.8%), Inner regional (22.0%) and Outer regional (21.8%) areas, with just under a quarter in Remote (7.7%) and Very remote areas (13.7%) (Table 2 Vic).